WhatsApp/stickers/README.md

 ## Get started :rocket:

-To get started, review the `README` files in the [Android](https://github.com/WhatsApp/stickers/tree/master/Android) or [iOS](https://github.com/WhatsApp/stickers/tree/master/iOS) folders, and refer to the FAQ at https://faq.whatsapp.com/general/26000226.
+To get started, review the `README` files in the [Android](https://github.com/WhatsApp/stickers/tree/master/Android) or [iOS](https://github.com/WhatsApp/stickers/tree/master/iOS) folders, and refer to the [FAQ](https://faq.whatsapp.com/general/26000226).

 ## Opening Issues :warning:

 > Only use the GitHub Issues section if you discovered **issues with the code itself**.
 Do not mistake the Issues page as a help desk.
 You can ask for help at [Stack Overflow](https://stackoverflow.com/).
-For support, please contact <developer@support.whatsapp.com>.
+> For support, please contact <developer@support.whatsapp.com>.

 - Create an [**Android**](https://github.com/WhatsApp/stickers/issues/new?template=android.md) issue
 - Create an [**iOS**](https://github.com/WhatsApp/stickers/issues/new?template=ios.md) issue